Healthy Homes Assessment Poukawa

 Poukawa Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Poukawa and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required to all Poukawa and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate compliance with all Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.
+• Property managers and landlords must keep records of their conformance with each Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.

 From 1 July 2021

-• Property managers and private landlords are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered tenancy.
+• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes